 Cynthia focuses her practice in all areas of litigation, including business and complex commercial litigation, class action suits and eminent domain.
 She also handles municipal law and all areas of real estate, including real estate development.
 Before resuming her practice in 2005, Cynthia was a Circuit Court Judge for eleven years in the 19th Judicial Circuit which encompasses St. Lucie County, Martin County, Indian River County and Okeechobee County.

 Cynthia was elected by her colleagues to serve as the Chief Judge of the 19th Judicial Circuit in 2003.
 Cynthia also served as an Associate Judge on the 4th District Court of Appeals.
 She was nominated for consideration by the White House to the Federal District Court in 2003.
 Cynthia has been active with the Florida Legislature on various issues and enjoys a good working relationship with the local delegation at both the State and Federal level.

 Cynthia represents public and private corporations as well as individuals.
 Her clients include major corporations, some of the country’s largest privately held corporations, municipalities, public officials, individuals, trusts and families.

 Cynthia was previously the Chairperson of the Florida Supreme Court Judicial Nominating Commission.
-She was reappointed to the Commission by Governor Rick Scott for a four year term ending in July 2018.
+She was reappointed to the Commission by Governor Rick Scott for her third term ending in July 2022.
 She previously served on the Judicial Nomination Commission for the 19th Judicial Circuit and was appointed by the Chief Judge of the U.S. District Court for the Southern District of Florida to serve on the Magistrate Judge Merit Selection Panel in 2010.
-She serves on the Advisory Board of the Martin Memorial Hospital Foundation, as well as the Board of Harbor Community Bank.
+She has taught continuing legal education courses throughout the United States on a variety of topics as well as the Florida Advanced Judicial College.